hollacs/oo_amxx/README.md

 Author: Hon Fai & holla

-Thanks to [OKAPI module](https://github.com/Arkshine/Okapi/tree/master) authors, I referenced their code to implement using variable arguments in MF_ExecuteForward() and MF_RegisterSpForward()
+Thanks to [OKAPI module](https://github.com/Arkshine/Okapi/tree/master) authors, I referenced their code to implement to use variable arguments in MF_ExecuteForward() and MF_RegisterSpForward()

 ## Build
 To build this project, you need to install [ambuild](https://wiki.alliedmods.net/AMBuild)